-In connection with DSPP financing arrangements, the Company has issued warrants to purchase shares of its common stock.
-The outstanding warrants are standalone instruments that are not puttable or mandatorily redeemable by the holder and are classified as equity awards.
+In connection with the Dividend Reinvestment and Stock Purchase Plan ("DSPP") financing arrangements, the Company has issued warrants to purchase shares of its common stock.
+The outstanding warrants are stand-alone instruments that are not puttable or mandatorily redeemable by the holder and are classified as equity awards.
 The Company measures the fair value of the awards using the Black-Scholes option pricing model as of the measurement date.
 Warrants issued in conjunction with the issuance of common stock are initially recorded and accounted as a part of the DSPP investment as additional paid-in capital of the common stock issued.
 All other warrants are recorded at fair value and expensed over the requisite service period or at the date of issuance, if there is not a service period.
 Warrants granted in connection with ongoing arrangements are more fully described in Note 6, Stockholders' Equity.